mestato/epp622/RNASeq_lab_II-DESeq_analysis.md

 __alignment_not_unique	52464
 ```

-Change the file mode to make it an executable.
+Change the file mode to make it executable.

 ```{php}
 chmod u+x count_reads.sh